BaratiLab/AugLiChem/docs/install_guide.md

 Before installing the package, you must go into `setup.py` in the main directory and comment out `rdkit-pypi` and `tensorboard` from the `install_requires` list since they are already installed.
 Not commenting these packages out will result in an error during installation.
-It is not supported through pip this way, and since it is already installed, it will throw an error.

 Finally, run: